 Groovyband Live! manages 4 input devices and 1 output device, all 5 devices must be connected to the computer through USB (usual configuration) or midi interface.
 If the computer does not have enough USB ports (as it might be the case with laptop or tablets) an USB hub can be used.

 Input devices serve both as keyboards to play the white/black keys (melody and accompaniment lines), and as physical controls to enter commands in addition to the touch screen or a mouse.
 For this latter purpose a set of bindings must be programmed.

 A Yamaha PSR/Tyros/Genos must be used as sound generator and configured as the midi out device.
 It can be, and usually is, used also as midi input.
 A single USB cable connecting the computer and the Yamaha arranger then provides 1 input and 1 output.
-Please note that to be properly recognized by Windows, the Yamaha arranger needs a driver, to be downloaded from the Yamaha web site.
+Please note that to be properly recognized by Windows, the Yamaha arranger needs a driver, to be downloaded from the Yamaha web site (link to download page).
 Other devices, if not “class compliant”, might need a driver as well.
-Check with the respective user manuals.
+Check with their respective user manuals.

 To use an Yamaha arranger as a midi input/output device two configurations are needed: one in the arranger, and one in the Groovyband Live! software.

 While the configuration on Yamaha arrangers is specific for these devices (and sometimes convoluted because of the inflexible midi implementation that does not favour their use as general purpose midi controllers), the configuration in the Groovyband Live! program is general, and is valid and must be performed for any hardware midi device.

 Hereafter we will step-by-step guide you to all the settings needed.